 - Almaz from Disgaea 3 is pretty normal except for low courage (gets better in chapter 4) and his extremely awful luck.

 - Larry Butz in the Ace Attorney series.
 He can't hold a girlfriend or a job and almost falls under ditz status.
 His friends mock his troubles by saying "When something smells, it's usually the Butz."
 Not to mention his annoying unlucky and dumb-witted personality gets some of the characters in the 3rd game to point out just how much of a menace he is to society.
 Still, he's pretty cute, and even though he gets in the way, he always has good intentions and does his best to help his friends out however he can.

 - Kouno Takaaki from To Heart 2 outright states in the third episode that he has problems in dealing with women, by virtue of growing up with an Imouto and Cool Big Sis childhood friends.

-- Makoto from Danganronpa presents himself as this, claiming his Super High School Level Good Luck is actually Bad Luck.
+- Makoto Naegi from Danganronpa presents himself as this, claiming his Super High School Level Good Luck is actually Bad Luck.
 Until he gets re-titled as Super High School Level Hope, that is.